ralphjsmit/livewire-urls/README.md

 $previousRouteName = Url::previousRoute();
 ```

-The `Url::previousRoute()` returns `null` when there isn't a previous route of if the previous route wasn't a named route.
+The `Url::previousRoute()` returns `null` when there isn't a previous route or if the previous route wasn't a named route.

 ## General